drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 - Remote build caching
 - Support for any programming language, any codebase, and any possible deploy target

 Bazel has a passionate fanbase.
-It has great reviews from C++ devs.
+It has great reviews.
 It seems well-maintained, has a full-time company supporting development, and even has conferences and meetups.
-There's just one itty-bitty problem that gets overlooked by the people opting for it: _it's useless for JavaScript_.
-In this blog post we’ll dig into why Bazel shouldn’t touch ANY JavaScript, TypeScript, or Node.js at all.
+There's just one itty-bitty problem: _it's made for C++, not JavaScript_.
+In this blog post we’ll dig into how Bazel’s decisions are incompatible with JavaScript (and Node.js and TypeScript by extension).

 ![@BenLesh on x.com: “I loved Blaze (Bazel) at Google...
 But your company will never, ever be able to do Bazel like Google does Blaze.
 And while it probably helps the build  pipeline for your JVM-based whatever backend, it's an absolute hinderance for TypeScript/JavaScript development.”](/assets/posts/bazel-is-incompatible-with-javascript/ben-lesh.png)